New Highway Code Rules for 2022: Everything You Need to Know

 3. Cyclists’ Position on the Road

-The 2022 Highway Code also sets guidance concerning cyclists’ position when riding on the road, one of the most misunderstood rules of this years’ update.
+The 2022 Highway Code also sets guidance concerning cyclists’ position when riding on the road, one of the most misunderstood rules of this year’s update.

 4. Overtaking a Cyclist when Driving a Vehicle

 A controversial area in which a bit of clarity is due is what to do in the event of overtaking cyclists when driving a moving vehicle.
-Even concerning this area, this year’s Highway Code update comes in handy by stating that a driver may cross the double white line in the middle of the road to overtake cyclists or horse riders should they be travelling at less than 10 mph and when safe to do so.
-The update also defines the different distances you’re allowed as a driver to pass cyclists, horse riders and pedestrians (in the absence of pavement):
+Even concerning this area, this year’s Highway Code update comes in handy by stating that a driver may cross the double white line in the middle of the road to overtake cyclists or horse riders should they be traveling at less than 10 mph and when safe to do so.
+The update also defines the different distances you’re allowed as a driver to pass cyclists, horse riders, and pedestrians (in the absence of pavement):

 - 5ft (1.5 meters) when passing a cyclist going up to 30 mph